tc39/notes/meetings/2019-03/mar-28.md

 MBS: OK, I apologize.

-LBR: We would need a champion for that.
+LEO: We would need a champion for that.

 KS: I'd like to thank WH for being conservative.